-How to Convince Your Organization to Invest in Admissions and Enrollment Management Software
+How to Convince Your Organization to Invest in Admission and Enrollment Management Software

-You’ve done your research, you’ve compared multiple solutions and carefully evaluated dozens of features, and now you’ve selected an admissions and enrollment management software that meets your institution’s unique needs.
-There’s just one final step before you can begin using your new solution and enjoy all its many benefits: you have to convince top leaders—like your head of school and your board— it’s a worthwhile investment.
+You’ve done your research, you’ve compared multiple solutions and carefully evaluated dozens of features, and now you’ve selected an admission and enrollment management software that meets your institution’s unique needs.
+You know you’ve made the right choice.
+Now, there’s just one final step before you can begin using your new school software and enjoy all its many benefits: you have to convince top leaders—like your head of school and your board— it’s a worthwhile investment.

-So how can you persuade those at the top to funnel budget dollars towards the tech you need?
+So how can you persuade those at the top to funnel budget dollars to invest in the admission software you need?

-Here are three talking points to include when pitching and admissions and enrollment software to your organization’s top decision-makers:
+Here are three talking points to include when pitching an admission and enrollment software to your organization’s top decision-makers:

 Return on Investment